SAGDAfrica/sagda/README.md

-# **SADGA**: Synthetic Agriculture Data in Africa
+# **SAGDA**: Synthetic Agriculture Data in Africa

-**SADGA** (Synthetic Agriculture Data in Africa) is a Python library for generating, augmenting, and validating synthetic agricultural data for African regions.
+**SAGDA** (Synthetic Agriculture Data in Africa) is a Python library for generating, augmenting, and validating synthetic agricultural data for African regions.
 The library allows users to create realistic agricultural datasets, augment them using machine learning techniques, and validate the generated data against real data.
-SADGA can also integrate real-world data from APIs like NASA POWER and OpenWeatherMap to enhance synthetic data generation.
+SAGDA can also integrate real-world data from APIs like NASA POWER and OpenWeatherMap to enhance synthetic data generation.

 ## **Key Features**